NCBI-Codeathons/bioed-2024-team-dayhoff/README.md

 # Project Summary
 Briefly describe the developed curriculum package.
 Include the target audience (e.g., high school biology students) and highlight the NCBI resources used.

+Students will explore the structure & evolutionary relatoinships in the Insulin Receptor gene.
+The premise is based on the question of why can diabetic cats use the same insulin as humans.

 # Curricular Package Details
 List the specific learning goals students will achieve with this curriculum.